jeffreyablack1/LoanDefaultPredictionProject/README.txt

 Data Folder: Contains the credit_risk_dataset.csv data used for this project.
 Models Folder: Houses the .pkl files for the top three models from the experiment.
 Notebooks Folder:
-Trustage-DataScientistSkillDisplay.ipynb: The primary notebook for the experiment, including preprocessing, exploratory data analysis, modeling, and findings. requirements.txt: Lists the packages and their versions used in this project.
+DataScientistSkillDisplay.ipynb: The primary notebook for the experiment, including preprocessing, exploratory data analysis, modeling, and findings. requirements.txt: Lists the packages and their versions used in this project.
 Environment Folder (NewTrustageVEnv): Contains the virtual environment setup for this project, ensuring reproducibility and consistent execution.
 Getting Started